-London, ON, May 24, 2018 – Harrison Pensa partners, lawyers and staff are thrilled to announce that firm founder, Claude Pensa, will be inducted in the London Business Hall of Fame to honour his lifetime achievements and contributions to our community.
+Harrison Pensa partners, lawyers, management and staff are thrilled to announce that firm founder, Claude Pensa, will be inducted to the Junior Achievement London Business Hall of Fame to honour his lifetime contributions to our community.

 “Through his vision, citizenship, mentorship, business acumen, entrepreneurial spirit and gifts of time and treasures, Claude has had an indelible impact on London”, says Adam Jean, Chief Operating Office at Harrison Pensa.
 “His remarkable accomplishments through his life, career and in his service to our community are renowned.
 He has worked to protect human rights, has dedicated himself to helping the community’s most vulnerable and has been a leader in the practice of law.
 His rich and complex legacy includes a commitment to social justice and to mentoring others in the firm that bears his name.
 We are delighted to see Claude honoured in this way.”